-Carnival Triumph features five main cabin categories -- insides, outsides, balconies, mini-suites and suites -- but there is some variation within each grouping.
-For instance, there are inside cabins featuring upper-lower bed configurations, side-by-side twins that can be converted to a King and those featuring a view of a walkway.
+Carnival Triumph features 1,379 cabins in five main categories -- insides, outsides, balconies, mini-suites and suites -- but there is some variation within each grouping.
+For instance, there are inside cabins featuring upper-lower bed configurations, side-by-side twins that can be converted to a king and those featuring a view of a walkway.
 There are 31 ADA-compliant cabins across all categories.